-- c' is the effective cohesion; - $\sigma$ is the normal total stress on the failure plane; - u is the groundwater pressure; - $\varphi'$ is the angle of effective friction.
+- c' is the effective cohesion; - $\sigma$ is the normal total stress on the failure plane; - u is the groundwater pressure; - $\varphi'$ is the effective angle of friction.

-NOTE The effective cohesion and the angle of effective friction are mutual dependent parameters and cannot be determined independently.
+NOTE The effective cohesion and the angle of effective friction are mutually dependent parameters and cannot be determined independently.